EricZimmerman/Voron24/EBB_CAN.md

 Once all these changes are made and saved, simply add an [include] for the new EBB related cfg file, then save and restart.
 Once Klipper restarts you should see a new fan in Mainsail for fantest.
 Assuming you have connected a fan to the correct pin, you should be able to move the slider and see the fan react!

-Once happy with your testing, be sure to reverse the changes you made so the fan is a [fan].
+Once happy with your testing, be sure to reverse the changes you made so that `fantest` is a [fan] again.

 You are now ready to rewire your toolhead to the EBB36!
 Now wire it up, TEST TEST TEST, and then rip out those drag chains! =)